A National Book Critics Circle Award for Nonfiction Finalist

 About the Author

-Jack E. Davis is the author of the award-winning An Everglades Providence: Marjory Stoneman Douglas and the American Environmental Century.
-A professor of environmental history at the University of Florida, he grew up on the Gulf coast, and now lives in Florida and New Hampshire.
+Jack E. Davis is the author of the award-winning The Gulf: The Making of An American Sea and An Everglades Providence: Marjory Stoneman Douglas and the American Environmental Century.
+A professor of environmental history at the University of Florida, he lives in Florida and New Hampshire.

 A sensitive and sturdy work of environmental history. . . .
 [Davis] has a well-stocked mind, and frequently views the history of the Gulf through the prism of artists and writers including Winslow Homer, Wallace Stevens, Ernest Hemingway and John D. MacDonald.
 His prose is supple and clear. . . .
 A cri de coeur about the Gulf’s environmental ruin. — Dwight Garner - New York Times